Exercise motivation... for stress reduction

 Does exercise really reduce stress?
 I recently took a new job that is very high stress, and I need a release.
 My friend says I should take up mountain biking, that it will reduce my stress (and keep me from gaining weight at this desk job).
 Thanks for the great site.

 A high-impact yes to your question!
 In fact, there aren't many better pursuits than exercise for stress reduction.
-Before we delve deeper into why exercise is so great, however, let's first make sure we're on the same treadmill about our definition of "exercise."
+Before delving deeper into why exercise is so great, it's best to make sure everyone's on the same treadmill about the definition of "exercise."
 According to the Physical Activity Guidelines for Americans, it’s recommended that adults (ages 18 to 64) get 150 minutes of moderate physical activity or 75 minutes of vigorous activity each week.
 Physical activity is considered moderately intense if you are working hard enough to break a sweat, but you are still able to hold a conversation.
 If you're breathing hard and fast, your heart rate is up and you're not able to get many words in, that type of activity can be described as vigorous.
 Additionally, two or more days of muscle strengthening activity per week is also recommended.

 Before you run in the other direction, consider some of the health-promoting and stress-controlling benefits of aerobic activity.
 Most notably, aerobic exercise strengthens your heart and lungs.
 These two vital organs — especially the heart — bear the brunt of the body's physiological stress response, as they are constantly being called upon to "fight or flee" from job, school, family, financial, relationship, and every other kind of stressor we confront daily.